-Country of incorporation ofown tion (%) ership rest 2014 2013 Name % % Principal activities Held through Three-A Food Industr ies (M) Sdn.
+Effective interest in equity Name Country of incorporation 2015 % 2014 % Principal activities Held through Three-A Food Industries (M) Sdn.
 Bhd.
 Three-A (Qinhuangdao) Food Industries Co.
-Ltd.# People's Republic of China 50 50 Manufacturing and sale of food and beverage ingredients
+Ltd. # People's Republic of China 50 50 Manufacturing and sale of food and beverage ingredients

-Audited by a firm other than BD0
+Audited by a firm other than BDO